 The contents of this document are for information purposes only.
-INTERPOL and UNICRI assume no liability or responsibility for any inaccurate or incomplete information, nor for any actions taken in reliancethereon.
-The published material is distributed without warranty of anykind, either express or implied, and the responsibility for the interpretation and use of the material lies with the reader.
+INTERPOL and UNICRI assume no liability or responsibility for any inaccurate or incomplete information, nor for any actions taken in reliance thereon.
+The published material is distributed without warranty of any kind, either express or implied, and the responsibility for the interpretation and use of the material lies with the reader.
 In no event shall, INTERPOL or UNICRI be liable for damages arising from its use.

 INTERPOL and UNICRI take no responsibility for the content of any external website referenced in this publication or for any defamatory, offensive or misleading information which might be contained on these third-party websites.
-Any links to external websites do not constitute anendorsement by INTERPOL or UNICRI, and are only provided as a convenience.
+Any links to external websites do not constitute an endorsement by INTERPOL or UNICRI, and are only provided as a convenience.
 It is the responsibility of the reader to evaluate the content and usefulness of information obtained from other sites.

-The views, thoughts and opinions expressed in the content of thispublication belong solely to the authors and do not necessarily reflect the views or policies of INTERPOL or the United Nations, their member countries or member states, their governing bodies, or contributory organizations, nor does it imply any endorsement.
+The views, thoughts and opinions expressed in the content of this publication belong solely to the authors and do not necessarily reflect the views or policies of, nor do they imply any endorsement by, INTERPOL or the United Nations, their member countries or member states, their governing bodies, or contributory organizations, .
 Therefore, INTERPOL and UNICRI carry no responsibility for the opinions expressed in this publication.